 And in just eight years, the Dodd-Frank corporate fraud whistleblower incentive has enabled the Securities and Exchange Commission to secure $1.4bn in financial remedies, including more than $740m in disgorgement of ill-gotten gains and interest.
 Whistleblower incentives are a critical tool to combat fraud.

-Since 2012, the SEC has issued more than $320 million in awards to whistleblowers.
-Whistleblowers can be eligible for an award for reporting information about federal securities laws violations, including:
+Whistleblowers are eligible for an award for reporting information about federal securities laws violations, including: